Dragan Džajić: Return to Red Star and re-election as president in 2012

+On 14 March 2023, Dzajic was elected president of Football Association of Serbia for a mandate of four years.

 Legacy

-In November 2011, Džajić was named to "the greatest European Championship XI of all time" by Goal.com.
+In November 2011, Džajić was named in "the greatest European Championship XI of all time" by Goal.com.

 On 2 December 2022, Red Star Belgrade announced that the number 11 worn by Džajić will be retired from the 2023–24 season on.